PROBATE & TRUST ADMINISTRATION

 Full Probate Administration

-Includes client meeting, Petition for Letters Testamentary or Similar, Inventory of Assets, Creditor Hearing, Waivers, Proposed Distribution Order, etc.
+Includes client meeting, Petition for Letters, Inventory of Assets, Creditor Hearing, Waivers, Proposed Distribution Order, etc.

 Greater of Hourly or Statutory Fee